FREE EXPEDITED SHIPPING

 Credit: iStock

-Butter is what brings it all together, adding richness and texture to soft, buttery, flaky bakes, be they cakes or pastries like shortcrust pastries.
-Although baking with unsalted butter is favored, using salted butter isn't a bad idea.
+Butter is what brings it all together, adding richness and texture to soft, flaky bakes, like cakes or shortcrust pastries.
+Although it's common to use unsalted butter, using salted butter isn't a bad idea.
 When added to a baked good, the salt in the butter brings out the flavors brilliantly.
+If nothing is mentioned in the recipe, go for salted butter.

 6) Dairy